Cosmetic Tooth Fillings in Houston and Richmond, TX

 Are metal mercury fillings (Amalgam) toxic for your body?

 According to numerous studies shown by the American Dental Association, mercury dental fillings are not harmful for the long term health of your body.
-Mercury poisoning is a myth, and those who continue to preach this rhetoric are ignoring the science proving that amalgam fillings are not harmful for the body.
+However, at Best Dental we always want to make sure our patients health comes first.
+We only use tooth colored fillings that are BPA-free.

 Can they be replaced?